KentenRoth/100DaysOfCode/README.md

 Today was little of a downer day.
 I did a little over 20 of the FCC challenges, and have started a blog post.
 I want to do a blog post about my 1st 100 days of code challenge.
 I want to cover what went well, and also include things that did not go well and that I want to change for my round 2 challenge.
 I think this post will be mostly for a reminder for myself that way I know what habits to not fall back into.

 ---

+Day 8

+I spent the evening doing more of the FCC challenges.
+I only knocked out 10 to 15 of them.
+I wanted to get more done, but had a busy day at work and need to get a few things done around the house also.
+I did start sketching out an idea for how I want a new site to look.
+I think I am going to use the Star Wars API and create a React page around that.
+I also, think I might do the same thing with the Pokemon API.
+At first, I wanted to do two separate sites, but consider that maybe I can come up with a way to have them on the same site and a toggle between them.
+I am not 100% sure how that would work or how I could build it together, but that would be the challenge in the project.
+I hope tomorrow I will be able to knock out the rest of the section I am doing on FCC, then maybe either get the project started, or work more on my blog post.

+---